gbc-sp/sp-research-project-one/README.md

 ### Component templates

-Here is an example of component `class`:
+Here is an example of a component `class`:

 ```ES6
 import React, { Component } from 'react';